Integrating Human ID

 https://silksecure.net/holonym/<silkOrDiffWallet>/<credentialType>/issuance/prereqs

-To directly embed Holonym / Silk into your website, you will be able to instead import the Silk SDK and call
+To directly embed Human ID / Human Wallet into your website, you can import the Human Wallet SDK and call

 2. Read a user's SBT